Updated June 28th, 2020.

 15) Papa Rellenas – Chile, Colombia & Peru

-These stuffed potatoes are a hugely popular dish, especially in Peru.
+These stuffed potatoes are a hugely popular dish, especially in Peruvian cuisine.
 Although papa rellenas are often found on street stalls and carts, the dish has also been adopted by some of the finest chefs in Lima who have turned it into a high-class meal!

 The baked potato dough is stuffed full of ground beef, hard-boiled eggs, onions and cumin before being deep-fried.
 It is usually served with either ají or hot Creole sauce.